open/close all folders

 - Teeth-Clenched Teamwork: With his family.
 He constantly argues with Wendy and expresses annoyance with Danny, Dewey, and Kendal.

 - Took a Level in Badass: Raylan remembers Daryl as a not-very bright, low level gator poacher.
-Following his time in prison, he's gotten a lot smarter, moving into illegal sugar trafficking, drug smuggling, and prostitution.
+Following his time in prison, he's gotten a lot smarter, moving into illegal sugar smuggling, drug trafficking, and prostitution.
 Throw in his newly murderous proclivities, and he can stand with the likes of Boyd Crowder and Wynn Duffy as threats.

 - Verbal Tic: Take a shot every time Daryl says "man".